objectiv/objectiv.io/docs/docs/taxonomy/reference/events/SuccessEvent.md

-# CompletedEvent
+# SuccessEvent

-A [NonInteractiveEvent](/taxonomy/reference/events/NonInteractiveEvent.md) that is emitted when an action completes successfully, e.g. a form that is posted.
+A [NonInteractiveEvent](/taxonomy/reference/events/NonInteractiveEvent.md) that is sent when a user action is successfully completed, like sending an email form.

 import Mermaid from '@theme/Mermaid';